Animal Welfare

 Animal Welfare Risk Assessments

 Annually, all Kraft Heinz suppliers of animal and animal-derived products are requested to complete an animal welfare risk self-assessment.
-The assessment was developed by a cross-functional internal panel that included animal welfare, procurement and quality team members and was reviewed by an external team of animal welfare scientists.
-The assessments review suppliers’ strengths and weaknesses on animal welfare policies, personnel training, transportation, stunning methods and auditing.
-Kraft Heinz’s animal welfare team works with lower performing suppliers, which make up a small percentage of our total supply chain.
-Together, they create action plans to develop policies and procedures that improve animal welfare.
+The assessment was developed by a cross-functional internal panel that included animal welfare, procurement, and quality team members and was reviewed by an external team of animal welfare scientists.
+The assessments review suppliers’ strengths and weaknesses on animal welfare policies, personnel training, transportation, stunning methods, and auditing.
+Kraft Heinz’s animal welfare team works with lower performing suppliers, which make up a small percentage of our total supply chain, to create action plans to develop policies and procedures that improve animal welfare.
 Low performing suppliers unwilling or unable to improve animal welfare may jeopardize their status as Kraft Heinz suppliers.
+Results of our 2022 assessment are listed below and more details can be found in the ESG Metrics.

 * Figures displayed in the table above are average percentage based on supplier self-reporting though Kraft Heinz Animal Welfare Risk Assessment and are not weighted by volume.